 This is clearly a game intended for a bit of light-hearted fun, not competitive play.
 The multiplayer PVP game modes are massive, with some supporting up to 12 players per team for insane 24-player brawls.
 That many players on the map basically ensures no single player can have too much influence over how a round is going.

 For those who’d rather play with friends than against them, Battle for Neighborhood gives PVE just as much love as its PVP.
 The PVE is similar to your typical Horde mode but, in a nod to the game’s 2D tower defense roots, you can pot and grow plants to help you fend off the undead armies.

-Rogue Company is one of the closest games like Valorant available today.
-You’ll have to learn to stop relying on abilities to save you in a pinch, but players who want skill-based hero shooter will appreciate how your capability with a gun is what decides the victor in a shootout.
+Rogue Company is one of the best games like Valorant available.
+You’ll have to learn to stop relying on abilities to save you in a pinch, but players who want a skill-based hero shooter will appreciate how your capability with a gun is what decides the victor in a shootout.